Incoming Custom Conductor Webhook using cURL

 -d '{"event": {"type" : "type-1"}}'

-If you check the previous workflow execution, you can verify that the webhook task is completed.
+Select the workflow (execution) ID from the Webhook execution history to view the execution.
+You can verify that the webhook task is completed.